slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"No one ever wrote a plan to be fat, lazy or stupid.
 That’s what happens when you don’t have a plan."
 -- Larry Winget*

+> *"What you think is your problem is not your problem, your strategy is."
+-- Dan Munro*

 ### How to plan?

 > *"Divide each difficulty into as many parts as is feasible and necessary to resolve it."